AchrafKassioui/Learning-iOS-Dev/README.md

 *4 September 2023*

-Swift has a specific syntactical construction for functions that calls a block of code (a closure).
+Swift has a specific syntactical construction for functions that call a block of code (a closure).

 ``` swift
 func travel(action: () -> Void) {